Do you know how compression therapy helps in DVT management?

 Before discussing the uses and benefits of compression stockings for DVT, let’s first talk about the condition.
-DVT or Deep Vein Thrombosis is a severe disease that occurs when a blood clot develops in the veins deep within the body.
+DVT, or Deep Vein Thrombosis, is a severe disease that occurs when a blood clot develops in the veins deep within the body.

 DVT: An Overview

 Deep vein thrombosis (DVT) happens when blood clots are formed in the deep veins.
-The clots can develop anywhere in the body, but lower legs or the thighs are commonly affected by this disease.
-When a blood clot or a part of it breaks free, travels through the bloodstream and into the lungs, it can obstruct and block the artery.
+The clots can develop anywhere in the body, but the lower legs or the thighs are commonly affected by this disease.
+When a blood clot or a part of it breaks free and travels through the bloodstream and into the lungs, it can obstruct and block the artery.
 That is why if DVT is left untreated, it can prove to be fatal.

 Causes and Symptoms of Deep Vein Thrombosis